Transfer Undergraduate Students

 - Program Articulation with other institutions is monitored at the department/program level in accordance with articulation agreements and may include credit transfers that are applicable only to the specific degree articulated (i.e. credit for courses may change depending on degree student declares).

 - Because Level 3 transfer credit is degree specific, transcripts must be re-evaluated when a student changes their major or college- Level 3 transfer credits are not applied universally.

 Courses in religion, offered by the various religious centers through higher educational institutions with which they are affiliated, are open to all students and these or similar courses from other colleges/universities may be transferred for elective credit ("E") to NMSU.
 Registration for these courses is separate from the NMSU System’s registration and is conducted by the religious center offering the course.

 No more than 6 credits in such courses may be transferred to NMSU.
 To transfer earned credits to NMSU, the student must do the following:

 - Obtain written approval from the student's department head and academic dean prior to registration for the course

 - Count the credit in the course as part of the total semester load

-- Upon completion of the course, request that the institution granting the credit send a transcript of the credit to the Registrar's Office at NMSU-Las Cruces
+- Upon completion of the course, request that the institution granting the credit send a transcript of the credit to the Undergraduate Admissions Office at the NMSU-Las Cruces

 National Student Exchange (NSE)